GittingHubbers/TestOS/README.md

 # TestOS

 A DOS-like 32-bit operating system built from scratch, featuring a custom bootloader, FAT12 filesystem, protected-mode kernel, command-line shell, and file editor.
+It's super mid, but was good practice.

 ---